3ddavies/Koneko-chan-Discord-Bot/README.md

 ### SETUP:
 First, you will need a bot token.
 To obtain this, you will need to create a bot account.
-Head over to https://discordapp.com/developers/applications/me/create and create a profile to obtain a bot token.
+Head over to the [Discord new app tool](https://discordapp.com/developers/applications/me/create) and create a profile to obtain a bot token.
 Then, navigate to the bottom of Discordbot.py and put your bot token where the text 'Put your bot token here' is.
 **PLEASE NOTE** keep the quotes around your bot token.